Close Menu

 “I think it’s really important to engage in that way and also to try and encourage new members to be interested in the region, because it is so diverse… there’s something for everyone.”

-“It is one of the fine wine regions that can genuinely offer so much value, from vin de France, Côtes du Rhône, Côtes du Rhône Village and then the Crus, [which] are still very competitive and make such age-worthy wines, so there is something for everyone.”
+“It is one of the fine wine regions that can genuinely offer so much value, from vin de France, Côtes du Rhône, Côtes du Rhône Village and then the Crus, [which] are still very competitive and make such age-worthy wines.
+So there is something for everyone.”

 Great vintage in the Rhône

 Speaking to db at the tasting, Ralph Garcin, agricultural engineer, oenologist and director at Guigal agreed that while the 2024 had been a very tricky year, due to the rain and disease pressure, the long summer came quickly but without drought, which allowed for late picking, meaning a long time for the grapes to reach maturity.
-“The 2024 reputation is not good because of Bordeaux, but it was very good in the Rhône,” he agreed.
+“The 2024 reputation is not good because of Bordeaux, but it was very good in the Rhône,” he said.

 Growth

-Meanwhile, sales of Rhône at the Wine Society are in growth, compared to last year – white has been in growth, up around 54%, Hayes said.
+Meanwhile, sales of Rhône wine at the Wine Society are in growth, compared to last year – white has been in growth, up around 54%, Hayes said.
 This growth has come largely off the back of better vineyard practise and cutting back on oak to get a fresher style.
-Appellations such as Gigondas have remained popular with members, she said, being lower price than Chateauneuf du Pape, while in the north, areas “on the tip of the appellation”, such as IGP from Le Moulin Vin de France, Dumien Serrett from Cornas, or Domaine Rostaing Les Lezardes, Collines Rhodaniennes, which was “pretty much like a Côtes Roti”.
+Appellations such as Gigondas have remained popular with members, she said, being lower price than Châteauneuf-du-Pape, along with area in the north that are “on the tip of the appellation”, such as IGP from Le Moulin Vin de France, Dumien Serrett from Cornas, or Domaine Rostaing Les Lezardes, Collines Rhodaniennes, which was “pretty much like a Côtes Roti”.

 “You can still find value within the value,” she pointed out